desiretech/lompang/README.md

 #### CONCEPTS

 ###### Groups
-Equivalent of 'Rooms' or 'Channels' in standard pubsub terminology.
-A 'Group' can contain a mixture of 'Posts' and 'Users'.
-When a 'User' connects to a 'Group', all 'Users' and 'Posts' residing in the 'Group' will be pushed to 'User' via the socketReceivedDict delegate method.
+Equivalent of Rooms or Channels in standard pubsub terminology.
+A Group can contain a mixture of Posts and Users.
+When a User connects to a Group, all Users and Posts residing in the Group will be pushed to User via the socketReceivedDict delegate method.

 ###### Users
 Equivalent of a client in standard pubsub terminology.